 When representing and analyzing business decisions in real business situations and processes, decision tables have always proven a powerful approach.
 Decision table methodology, however, is more than putting some rules in a few tables.
-Hear all about proper methodology, table types, notations, best practices and the Decision Model Notation (DMN) standard, based on years of experience in modeling decisions.
+Learn about proper methodology, table types, notations, best practices and the Decision Model Notation (DMN) standard, based on years of experience in modeling decisions.

 This 3-part online live training class taught by leading decision table expert Jan Vanthienen of the University of Leuven will prepare you to model decision logic, business rules, using decision tables.

-You will lean the concepts, objectives and application areas of decision tables for business analysis and business process management.
+You will learn the concepts, objectives and application areas of decision tables for business analysis and business process management.
 You will see how to model and normalize decision table models and how they can simplify business processes.
 Mainly you will get many lessons from a long experience on how to build, analyze, verify and optimize decision table models according to simple guidelines.

 Prerequisite: Decision Modeling with DMN or experience with decision modeling.